manics/20250518-pasc25-satre-temporary/README.md

 -->

 ---
-## How can we give the research access to the data?
+## How can we give researchers access to the data?
 - Can we give them a USB stick with all patient medical data to copy to their laptop?

 ![bg right](usb-drive.jpg)